-With decades of experience and a long list of notable outcomes, our Appellate Law team is positioned bring a fresh perspective to each appeal, master the unique challenges in written and oral advocacy of appeals cases, and understand the perspective and priorities of Appellate Court judges.
+No two appellate cases are alike, making our attorneys’ experience and depth of knowledge the key for obtaining optimal outcomes.
+We bring a fresh perspective to each appeal, master the unique challenges in written and oral advocacy of appeals cases, and understand the perspective and priorities of appellate court judges.

 Our litigators are skilled in creating and preserving an adequate trial court record in cases we have handled at the trial level that later involve an appeal.
-In other cases referred to Cramer & Anderson for the appeals process, we first do the diligent work necessary to completely understand the record created in the lower court proceedings.
+In the cases referred to Cramer & Anderson for the appeals process, we first do the diligent work necessary to completely understand the record created in the lower court proceedings.
 This allows our appellate attorneys to create an effective strategy for the appeal and identify the issues that will prove most persuasive in an appeals setting, where courts don’t generally change decisions unless an error has been made or a legal question hangs in the balance.

-Signature examples of Cramer & Anderson’s Appellate Law outcomes include:
+Signature examples of Cramer & Anderson’s Appellate Litigation outcomes include:

 - The 1998 Union Carbide appeal of the municipal tax assessment valuation of its Danbury, Conn., headquarters, equating to a $307 million market value.
 Partner Dan Casagrande represented the City of Danbury as outside Assistant Corporation Counsel.
 The trial court upheld the City’s valuation after a 24-day trial, Union Carbide appealed, and Attorney Casagrande ultimately prevailed before the Connecticut Supreme Court, safeguarding $10 million in tax revenue for the City.